Lumi-supercomputer/lumi-userguide/docs/software/index.md

  - [EasyBuild][easybuild] is our primary tool to manage the central software stack and we made it easy to install additional software in your home or project directory that extends that stack.
+ - There are different ways available to install Python packages, all with their adavantages and disadvantages.
+Please check out our [python guide][python_installation].
  - Spack
  - HPC containers